The Nature Reserve and birdwatching hides are open at all times along a network of footpaths - these are shown on our

 The Rye Bay Countryside area has a wealth of footpaths to explore, with most being fairly easy going.
 The area is mostly covered by the Ordnance Survey Explorer 125 map.
 Several circular routes are possible from our map of the nature reserve page.

 For the more adventurous, several long-distance footpaths pass close by, including the 1066 Country Walk, the Saxon Shore Way, the High Weald Landscape Trail, the Sussex Border Path and the Royal Military Canal Path.
 Click here for more details.

 Cycling is an ideal way to take in the delights of an area as large and flat as the Rye Bay Countryside.
 The area is well served by several National Cycle Network trails.

-Cycles can be hired in Rye from Rye Hire click here for details.
+Cycles of all kinds as well as self-propelling, folding wheelchairs can be hired in Rye from Rye Hire click here for details.

 For further information, free printable leaflets, and routes for cycling in the area, please visit East Sussex County Council's Cycling in East Sussex page and Kent County Council's Cycling in Kent page.